 Now that you know the process, you can create multiple networks in Hamachi and add numerous members to them.
 By doing so, you can access any network PC remotely, provided the remote desktop access settings are set to ‘allowed’ for incoming connections.

 Router port forwarding is yet another way for accessing particular services of a remote PC.
 In this process, we expose an application-specific port to the internet.

 Some of the applications have a predefined port number.
-When an outside user wants to access the data of that particular application, he/she has to use this particular port number.
+When an outside user wants to access the data of that particular application, they have to use this specific port number.

 Let’s take an example of the worldwide web.
 All of us use the internet and browse through different websites.
-These websites you see, use hypertext transfer protocol (HTTP) to serve their content.
-When I say serve content, it automatically means that they store their website data on some server and you are basically accessing that data.
+These websites, you see, use hypertext transfer protocol (HTTP) to serve their content.
+When I say serve content, it automatically means that they store their website data on some server, and you are accessing that data.
 And as I said earlier, there needs to be some port responsible for exposing data to the outside world, and for HTTP, the port number is 80.